 There are usually emotional issues around excess sugar and carbohydrate consumption, and being overweight.
 Be open to explore these areas as you attempt to heal your habits and create a healthier body and weight.
 A support group or a counselor can help in this healing process.
 Good luck and make wise sugar choices!

-This article may be contributed to third-party sites from time to time but it is COPYRIGHTED, it may not be copied in any form or shared without my written permission.
-If you are interested in this article or any of Simply Living Simply articles, please contact Kat Yorba; Author and owner of Simply Living Simply directly for republishing information.
+Copyright Notice: This article may from time to time be contributed to third-party sites, but it is COPYRIGHTED, and it may not be used without my written permission.
+If you are interested in any of my articles, please contact Kat Yorba; Author and owner of Simply Living Simply directly for republishing information.

-Many of my blog posts contain affiliate links.
-Purchasing through an affiliate link does NOT increase the price you pay but allows me to keep blogging and sharing what I learn with you.
-It's a bit like leaving a tip for a service and I very much appreciate it!
+Affiliate Notice: Many of my blog posts contain affiliate links.
+Purchasing through an affiliate link does NOT increase the price you pay but allows me to keep blogging, sharing and bringing you great content.

-Nothing in this post is to be construed as medical advice, simply a sharing of things that have worked for me & my family.
-If you have any symptoms of serious illness, taking medication, pregnant or nursing, or have never worked with herbal materials before, please consider consulting a medical professional before use.
-I am unable to offer advise for your particular medical situation; please ask your Doctor, Nurse Practitioner or Naturopath for further guidance.
+Medical Disclaimer Notice: Nothing in this post is to be construed as medical advice, simply a sharing of things that have worked for me &my family.
+If you have any symptoms of serious illness, taking medication, pregnant or nursing, or have never worked with herbal materials or essential oils before, please consider consulting a medical professional before use.
+I am unable to offer advice for your particular medical situation; please ask your Doctor, Nurse Practitioner or Naturopath for further guidance.
 The statements made here have not been approved by the Food & Drug Administration.
 These statements are not intended to diagnose, treat, cure or prevent disease.
-This notice is required by the Federal Food, Drug & Cosmetic Act.
+This notice is in accordance and required by the Federal Food, Drug & Cosmetic Act.